 Social/emotional assessments are generally conducted to clarify diagnoses and make targeted recommendations for therapy.
 They can be conducted with individuals of all ages—children, adolescents, or adults.

-The evaluations, like other psychological assessment types, can provide diagnostic clarity, including shedding light on the nature and expression of psychological symptoms.
-They may also show the potential impact of trauma or negative life experiences in a child or adult’s level of functioning.
+The evaluations, like other psychological assessment types, can provide diagnostic clarity and shed light on the nature and expression of psychological symptoms.
+They may also explore the impact of trauma or negative life experiences on a child or adult’s level of functioning.

-Social/emotional assessments are extremely helpful for individuals who feel they are stagnating in therapy.
-They provide a measure and framework for understanding the individual’s inner world, including historical processes that may have contributed to current functioning.
+Social/emotional assessments provide a measure and framework for understanding an individual’s inner world, including historical processes that may have contributed to current functioning.
 These processes can serve as important areas of focus for treatment.

 How long do social/emotional assessments take?

-The first step in the testing process is an in-depth interview about an individual’s developmental, social, emotional, occupational, academic, and medical history.
+The first step in the testing process is an in-depth interview targeting developmental, social, emotional, occupational, academic, and medical history.
 With children and adolescents, this interview includes a portion with just the parents, as well as a portion with the child or adolescent.
-Additional interviews are often conducted, in which a valuable perspective is obtained from others who are familiar with the individual being tested (e.g., spouses, teachers, therapists).
+Additional interviews may be conducted with others who are familiar with the person being tested (e.g., spouses, teachers, therapists).

 The testing itself is completed over one or two sessions of 1–3 hours.
-The evaluation includes both self-report and projective measures.
+The evaluation may include self-report and/ or projective measures.

 Self-report measures consist of questionnaires and structured interviews that inquire about specific aspects of psychological functioning, including patterns of emotions, behaviors, social interactions, experiences, and beliefs.
-Responses to questionnaires are scored and compare the individual to his or her peers in terms of their levels of symptoms and/or strengths.
-Interview responses are often analyzed to determine if an individual meets the criteria for a diagnosable mental health condition.
+Responses to questionnaires are combined to derive scores that are compared to age-matched peers; these scores provide a way of quantifying symptoms.
+Interview responses are also analyzed to determine if an individual meets the criteria for a diagnosable mental health condition.

 Projective measures are different, in that they assess an individual’s response to ambiguous stimuli (e.g., ink blots or pictures).
-The individual’s pattern of responding may be analyzed for thematic content, and/or compared to a sample of his or her peers to make hypotheses about the person’s emotional functioning, as well as deeper conflicts, and even subconscious processes.
+The respondent’s pattern of responding is analyzed for thematic content and compared to a sample of age-matched peers to make hypotheses about the person’s emotional functioning, as well as deeper conflicts, and even subconscious processes.

 Examples of measures used in social/emotional evaluations are the MMPI-3 or MMPI-RF, MCMI-IV, MACI-II, PAI, SCID-5, BDI-II, BAI, BYI-II, RCACDS, SADS, TSI-2, STAXI-II, BRIEF-II or BRIEF-A, EDI-3, Y-BOCS, VOCI, Rorschach Technique, TAT, and Sentence Completion Test, among others.